Medina Valley Health & Rehabilitation Center

 Short-term Care: ER Visits

-This metric is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to gauge short-term care.
+Measures the number of emergency room visits per 1,000 days of short-term care.
+Staying out of the emergency room is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement